hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

-VALIDATOR_CLIENT_ID     The client id of the Auth0 app for the validator app backend VALIDATOR_CLIENT_SECRET The client secret of the Auth0 app for the validator app backend SV_CLIENT_ID            The client id of the Auth0 app for the SV app backend SV_CLIENT_SECRET        The client id of the Auth0 app for the SV app backend WALLET_UI_CLIENT_ID     The client id of the Auth0 app for the wallet UI.
+VALIDATOR_CLIENT_ID     The client id of the Auth0 app for the validator app backend VALIDATOR_CLIENT_SECRET The client secret of the Auth0 app for the validator app backend SV_CLIENT_ID            The client id of the Auth0 app for the SV app backend SV_CLIENT_SECRET        The client secret of the Auth0 app for the SV app backend WALLET_UI_CLIENT_ID     The client id of the Auth0 app for the wallet UI.
 SV_UI_CLIENT_ID         The client id of the Auth0 app for the SV UI.
 ======================= ===========================================================================